Bluetooth modular motorcycle helmets have three things riders want – versatility, safety, and integrated comms.

 - The Editor’s pick of the best Bluetooth modular helmet

-- A Bell and a Torc Bluetooth helmet that are modular
+- Affordable Bell and a Torc Bluetooth modular helmets

-- Bilt Techno 3.0 – The Best Modular Bluetooth Helmet
+- Bilt Techno 3.0 – The Runner-Up to Best Modular Bluetooth Helmet

 - HJC i90 Solid Modular – The Best Bluetooth-Ready Modular Motorcycle Helmet

-- Sena Outrush – Best Budget Bluetooth Modular Helmet
+- Sena Outrush R – Best Budget Bluetooth Modular Helmet

 - Torc T28B – Best Modular Bluetooth Motorcycle Helmet for City Riding